BUEC500C1/api-design-sullyj42/README.md

 -- Requires a json credentials file
 -- -- locally accessed as a file in the "tokens" directory -- -- remotely accessed as an environmental variable (Github Secrets)

-## Tokens
-All tokens should be placed in the src/twittertools/tokens directory.

-Twitter tokens can either be placed in separate files names twitter_consumer_key.token, ..., placed in a single "keys" file (specification from config py), or set up as environmental variable.
-The program will automatically try to to detect keys in the format above.
-If keys are not detected, the program will fail.

 ## Testing
 End-end testing is established by Github Secrets.